ethyca/fides/docs/fides/docs/installation/overview.md

 * You will build deployments out of several containers (i.e., via Docker Compose).
 * You are responsible for setting up the databases, configuring automated startup and recovery, and handling maintenance, cleanup, and upgrades.
 * You should choose the right deployment mechanism (a custom process, Kubernetes, Docker Compose, Helm charts, etc.) based on your experience and expectations.

-#### Additional support

-* The [Installation from Docker](../quickstart/docker.md) guide provides installation details, including an wexample of how to start Fides quickly for local testing and development.

 ### Troubleshooting
 * For questions regarding either installation, visit the [Community](../community/overview.md) page.